Cult of Signs

 Space of Urgency - Artist in Residency Q21 Vienna

-I am currently working as an artist in residence in Vienna's beautiful museum quarter, on the invitation of the Space of Urgency curators, Bogomir Doringer and Liesa Kingma, hosted by Q21.
+In October and December 2020 I was an artist in residence in Vienna's beautiful museum quarter, on the invitation of the Space of Urgency curators, Bogomir Doringer and Liesa Kingma, hosted by Q21.

 My textile designs for this project, in the form of banners, are inspired by sound-wave harmonics.
 Resonating shapes that symbolise how a stimulated imagination can inspire us to have new attitudes which in turn can allow us to move into positions with wider view points and different perspectives.
 For me, imaginative insight is a crucial part of human development.
 I hope that by defining these 'other dimensions' my work can help materialise new ways of organising and planning society and our relationships with each other and the natural world.